-EVERYTHING you need to set up a Potato Bar
+EVERYTHING you need to set up a Fabulously Successful Potato Bar

-That should be a pretty easy question to answer, right?
+‘How many potatoes do I need?’ should be a pretty easy question to answer, right?
 Well yes, if you were ordering potatoes by count.
 Not so much when you have to purchase them by weight.
 No worries.
 Let’s start with the basics.
-First of all, two medium-large potatoes, big enough to comfortably fit in your hands, equal 1 pound.
-If you’re ordering potatoes from Sam’s Club or COSTCO, you’ll probably see 10 pound bags of potatoes.

 Another option is to order 50 pound boxes of potatoes.
-These 50 pound boxes are often specified by “count” You’ll want a 50 pound box with a 70 to 100 count which will yield you 70 to 100 potatoes which are 10 to 14 ounces in size.
-Just about what you’re looking for.
+These 50 pound boxes are often specified by “count”.
+You’ll want a 70 to 100 count which will yield you 70 to 100 potatoes which are 10 to 14 ounces in size, which is the size you’re looking for if potatoes are the main thing you’re serving.
 If in doubt, call the merchant and ask them the count per 50 pound box.
-Here’s a great page from the Idaho Potato Commission which shows you the size of these potatoes.
+Here’s a great page from the Idaho Potato Commission which shows you potato sizes.

-10 pound bag of Russet Jumbo Baking Potatoes = about 15 – 17 potatoes.
+A 10 pound bag of Jumbo Russet Baking Potatoes = about 15 – 17 potatoes.

 Welcome to Aloha Dreams!